Personal Immigration

 You do not need to hold a formal qualification in order to satisfy the skills level requirement.
 It is the skill level of the job that you will be doing that will determine whether the threshold is met.

-The Home Office sets out eligible jobs, along with their skills levels, in an Appendix to the Immigration Rules.
-Each eligible job has an occupation code.
-You must be sponsored for a job in an eligible occupation code listed in the Appendix.
+The Home Office sets out eligible jobs in Appendix Skilled Occupations and Appendix Immigration Salary List.
+Each eligible job has a SOC 2020 occupation code.
+You must be sponsored for a job in an eligible SOC 2020 occupation code listed in either Appendix Skilled Occupations or Appendix Immigration Salary List (unless you are extending as a care worker or home carer, in which case different rules apply).

 Your sponsor must choose an appropriate occupation code.
 If the Home Office has reasonable grounds to believe that your sponsor has not chosen the most appropriate occupation code then your application for a Skilled Worker Visa will be refused.